Have you ever watched a first-time mother turn up at a dinner party?

 Multi-tools, knives and the hardware store

-Multi-tools and a good knife can cover many of your tool requirements, but other items like zip-ties are also incredibly versatile allies for quickly creating structures or even making makeshift splints.
+A multitool that includes plyers, wire stripper, flat and star screwdrivers can cover many of your tool requirements.
+Other items like zip-ties are also incredibly versatile allies for quickly creating structures or even making makeshift splints.

 Stash some cash